drexl93/pf2e-shapeshifting/README.md

 These three macros are intended to simplify the lives of any Druids who need to Wild Shape, or any casters using the plethora of Form Spells available.
-They require The Furnace to be enabled, and the player using them must have at least Trusted permissions:
+They require The Furnace module to be enabled.

 ## Installation
 Copy the following link into your Manifest URL bar in the Module Installation window of Foundry VTT: https://raw.githubusercontent.com/drexl93/pf2e-shapeshifting/master/module.json